All Episodes

 I just gather you assume that it's too upsetting and disquieting for you to look at this and understand exactly what we face.

-Uh but the bottom line is when we're dealing with an enemy that has killed three thousand innocent Americans in cold blood on a September morning in two thousand one, has sworn to keep doing it, has threatened us over and over again, is attacking Western democracies as often as they can get away with it in Great Britain and Spain and all over the world, when they are moving back into Somalia now.
+But the bottom line is, when we're dealing with an enemy that has killed 3,000 innocent Americans in cold blood on a September morning in 2001, has sworn to keep doing it, has threatened us over and over again, is attacking Western democracies as often as they can get away with it in Great Britain and Spain and all over the world when they are moving back into Somalia now.

 They are spreading worldwide.